smnookin/smnookin.github.io/_posts/2014-09-28-keeping-an-arm-s-length-colleges-not-doing-much-to-address-dating-violence.md

 Edwards agrees that colleges need to shift the current attitudes toward dating violence.
 In her research, she’s found that young people often recognize the severe forms of abuse, like stalking and beatings.
 But most of the time, the behaviors are more moderate, like controlling a partner’s time spent with family or friends.
 Colleges should make it clear that all forms of abuse are unacceptable and empower students to speak up, Edwards says.
 The [bystander intervention](http://www.nytimes.com/2014/02/09/education/edlife/stepping-up-to-stop-sexual-assault.html) aims to do just that.
 Adapted by a number of colleges, a bystander intervention equips students with the agency and skills to prevent and respond to violence.
 Instead of trying to change the personality of the individual perpetrator or victim, it tackles dating violence from the community level.

 The NFL has brought dating violenc to the forefront.
 “One way or another, you can’t get away from it,” Mitchell says.
 But he thinks it'll take a public outcry from the students to really get the ball rolling on prevention.
 “Nothing is going to turn it around faster than the student population getting together and going to the administration and saying, we demand this training,” he says.

+_(Photo of Kristin Mitchell with her family after her graduation from college on May 14, 2005 courtesy of Bill Mitchell.)_